1170011989/1170011989.github.io/index.md

 ## About me

-**Sungha Yoon** is a **_post-doctorial researcher_** in Institute of Mathematical Sciences, Ewha Womans University.
+**Sungha Yoon** is a **_research fellow_** in Institute of Mathematical Sciences, Ewha Womans University.
 My research interests are computational fluid dynamics, phase-field models, high-order methods, etc.

 ## Contact